burukuru/docs/pages/documentation/10-resources/faq.md

 We have written a [substantial explanation](https://blog.grakn.ai/knowledge-graph-representation-grakn-ai-or-owl-506065bd3f24#.5zjvkta9u) to this question on our blog.
 In summary, our underlying data model is that of a property graph, so in principle we’re able to import and export from/to RDF if needed.
 However, our ontology language is designed to strike a different and better balance between expressiveness and complexity than offered by the existing OWL profiles, especially in the context of knowledge graph structures.
 In consequence, our query language, Graql, is aligned with our ontology formalism to enable higher level query capabilities than supported by SPARQL over an RDF data model.

 OWL is not well-suited for graph-structures.
 Because of its formal foundations and computational limitations it is in fact a more natural language for managing tree-shaped data instead.
 OWL also makes it hard to help validate consistency of data and ensure it is well-structured, and this is what knowledge graph applications require.

+### How can I contribute to GRAKN.AI

+There are lots of ways you can get involved!
+Please take a look at our [contributor documentation](../../contributors/index.html).
+You may be a Java developer and able to help us fix bugs or add new features, but if you're not, there are still loads of projects to get into.
+We are always keen to see products developed on top of our platform, and have a list of [potential projects](../examples/projects.html) you could work on using Java, Graql, a JVM-language like Groovy, or even something completely different, like Python, R or Haskell.
+And if you're not a programmer, you can still contribute.
+Our documentation changes regularly and needs review or translation.
+Please just get in touch using one of our [community channels](https://grakn.ai/community.html)!

 ## Bugs and strange behaviour